European Charter of Local Self-Government: The Charter

 In 2009, a protocol to the Charter (on the right to participate in the affairs of a local authority) was adopted.
 It entered into force on 1 June 2012.

 The Congress of Local and Regional Authorities has developed a database named "Carta-Monitor".
-This database provides access to the analysis, article by article, carried out during the Congress' monitoring missions in the 46 Member States.
+This database provides access to the analysis, article by article, carried out during the Congress's monitoring missions in the 46 Member States.
 It also allows for comparative analysis on several articles and countries, as well as statistical research on ratifications of articles and compliance with their implementation.

 Every report on the application of the Charter in member states or the local elections that the Congress has observed can be consulted on the Congress' web site.

 Group of Independent Experts on the European Charter

 The Council of Europe has constituted a consultative body called the Group of Independent Experts on the European Charter, consisting of senior academics.
-The Group meets twice a year to consider a range of matters related to the European Charter of Local Self-Government, and it also provides legal advice and support to the elected members of the Congress of the Council of Europe who undertake a programme of missions to monitor the situation of local and regional democracy in member states of the Council.
+The Group meets twice a year to consider a range of matters related to the European Charter of Local Self-Government, and it also provides legal advice and support to the elected members of the Congress of the Council of Europe who undertake a program of missions to monitor the situation of local and regional democracy in member states of the Council.

 The Group is currently considering, through a working group, the question of the possible revision of the Charter, in liaison with the Secretariat and the Rapporteur of the Congress.

+Monitoring the Charter

+Role of the Congress

+Monitoring local and regional democracy is the most symbolic activity of the Congress of Local and Regional Authorities of the Council of Europe.
+As the voice of cities and regions, the Congress is a unique assembly in Europe, tasked by the Committee of Ministers with ensuring the proper implementation of the European Charter of Local Self-Government.
+This international convention sets standards to protect the rights of local authorities and commits the member states of the Council of Europe – all of which have ratified it – to respect a number of principles.